 The Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent per pay period, unless they select a different pre-tax contribution percentage amount or make an affirmative election not to contribute to the Plan.
+Participants hired prior to January 1, 2022 who had an automatic deferral in 2021 under prior Plan provisions could elect within 90 days of the first automatic deferral to withdraw all employee savings (including earnings).
 Additionally, the Plan has an auto-escalation feature where the initial 3 percent pre-tax contribution percentage will automatically increase by 1 percent on the enrollment anniversary date each year until the contribution percentage reaches 6 percent.
 Participants may, at any time, change their contribution percentage or suspend any future deductions from their pay.
-The auto-escalation feature is available to all participants, even if they were not automatically enrolled.
 The annual increase feature applies to Roth 401(k) savings where a participant has a Roth 401(k) savings election, but not a pre-tax savings election.

-Savings on the first 6 percent of base salary are matched by company contributions on a dollar-for-dollar basis.
-Matching company contributions, which vest when a participant attains three years of continuous service, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among thirty-one active investment options as of December 31, 2022 (see Notes 1(f), 9 and 11).
-Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employer or a conduit IRA, or from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003).
+Savings on the first 3 percent of eligible earnings are matched by Company contributions on a dollar-for-dollar basis.
+Matching Company contributions, which vest immediately, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among thirty-one active investment options as of December 31, 2022 (see Notes 1(f), 9 and 11).
+Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employer or a conduit IRA.
 The Plan allows direct rollovers of a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employers.
 All investments are participant directed.